Today's Bible Reading: Romans 13

 Why are our relationships to governments, authorities, and neighbors important in our life of righteousness?
 How is today's selected text a summary of Chapters 12-13?
 Explain some of the possible applications of the admonition to "put on the Lord Jesus Christ" in this context?

-Dear God, help us live consistent lives in every aspect.
+Dear God, help us live consistently in every part of our lives.
 Help us demonstrate genuine love in our social responsibilities.
 Protect us from evil and the deeds of darkness.
 Focus our hearts on your desires.
 In Jesus' name, Amen.